mmakaay/esphome-xiaomi_bslamp2/doc/FLASHING.md

 ## Flash new firmware

-Setup an ESPHome Project, see [README.md](../README.md) Compile the firmware for the device and download the `firmware.bin` file to the device to which the serial adapter is connected.
+Setup an ESPHome Project (see [README.md](../README.md)),compile the firmware for the device and download the `firmware.bin` file to the device to which the serial adapter is connected.

 You can flash the device using esphome or esptool.
 I normally use the [esphome-flasher](https://github.com/esphome/esphome-flasher)